gvma/practical-test-ai-automation/README.md

 - Create a .env file in the same directory as the docker-compose.yml

+- Make sure you have Postman installed on your machine

 ## 2. Inspect your .env file

 This is what the .env file should look like (e.g. .env.local).